Skip to main content

 Midsize jets: the case for them

-Midsize jets (Citation Latitude, Praetor 500 and similar) trade some efficiency for:
+Midsize jets (Cessna Citation Latitude, Embraer Praetor 500 and similar) trade some efficiency for:

 • Genuine transcontinental range with real reserves